How to pimp up your porridge for ultimate nutrition

 - Once cooked mix through linseeds and swirl of butter, ghee or cream.

-- Serve topped with banana and blueberries and a good shake of cinnamon
+- Serve topped with sweetener ( optional - I find the fruit adds enough sweetness), banana, berries, nuts and seeds and a good shake of cinnamon

 - Recipe adapted from Nourishing Traditions